Fred Joseph Federici III

 Fred Joseph Federici III (born 1965) is an American attorney who formerly served as the acting United States attorney for the District of New Mexico.
 He was previously a nominee to be a United States district judge of the United States District Court for the District of New Mexico.

 Early life and education

 Federici was born in Raleigh, North Carolina.
 He earned a Bachelor of Arts from the College of William & Mary in 1988 and a Juris Doctor from the University of Virginia School of Law in 1991.

 Career

 Federici began his career as an associate at Venable LLP, in Washington, D.C.
 In 1995, he became an assistant United States attorney for the District of New Mexico.
-He was the office's criminal chief from 2008–2010, a line supervisor from 2010–2018, and has been its first assistant United States attorney since 2018.
+He was the office's criminal chief from 2008–2010, a line supervisor from 2010–2018, and the first assistant United States attorney from 2018-2021.

 Upon the resignation of John C. Anderson on January 2, 2021, Federici assumed office as the acting U.S. attorney.
 He served until May 24, 2022, when Alexander M.M.
 Uballez was sworn in.